-- ✓ Political activities; - Ongoing grants or non-emergency payments (defined as more than three consecutive months) to individuals for food, clothing, rent, utilities, or other income payments. - ✓ Payment of expenses in connection with litigation against the Grantee, subrecipients, or contractors
+- Political activities; - ✓ Ongoing grants or non-emergency payments (defined as more than three consecutive months) to individuals for food, clothing, rent, utilities, or other income payments. - Payment of expenses in connection with litigation against the Grantee, subrecipients, or contractors

 National Objectives - Public Services National Objective Qualifies If Example Low/Mod Area The public service is available to all the residents in a designated primarily residential area, in which at least 51% of residents are Low/Mod.
 Operation of after-school programs for children attending an elementary school in a designated eligible area.
-Low/Mod Limited Clientele The public service is provided to a specific category of a people, at least 51% of whom are Low/Mod Provision of meals to people experiencing houselessness.
+Low/Mod Limited Clientele The public service is provided to a specific category of a people, at least 51% of whom are Low/Mod Provision of meals to the homeless.
 (Most public services qualify under this category.)
-Low/Mod Housing Not applicable Not applicable Low/Mod Jobs Not applicable Not applicable Blight Area The public service is provided within a designated Blighted area and addresses one or more conditions which contributed to the deterioration of the area.
-Provision of crime prevention counseling to residents of a designated Blighted area.
-Blight Spot Not applicable Not applicable

-Urgent Need The public service is part of a comprehensive effort to address recent or emerging conditions posing an urgent and immediate threat to public health and safety for which other assistance is not available.
-Additional emergency services personnel to evacuate homes due to fires. ------------- -- ---
+Low/Mod Housing Not applicable Not applicable Low/Mod Jobs Not applicable Not applicable Slum/Blight Area The public service is provided within a designated Slum/Blight area and addresses one or more conditions which contributed to the deterioration of the area.
+Provision of crime prevention counseling to residents of a designated Slum/Blight area.
+Slum/Blight Spot Not applicable Not applicable Urgent Need The public service is part of a comprehensive effort to address recent or emerging conditions posing an urgent and immediate threat to public health and safety for which other assistance is not available.
+Additional police protection to prevent looting in an area damaged by a tornado.